-Hummingbirds can be hard to find.
-You can put out sugary water or store-bought feed, but there’s no guarantee they’ll finding.
-But once you have hummingbirds visit you one year, chances are they’ll come back year after year to the same feeder.
-These little guys zip around, and even though they’re moving a mile a minute, they are relaxing to enjoy.
+Hummingbirds can be hard to find, but once you have them visit, chances are they’ll come back year after year to the same feeder.
+These little guys zip around, and even though they’re moving a mile a minute, they are easy for us to enjoy.
 Pick up your feeder today from The Hummingbird Store out in Spicewood!

 Part of the fun of Austin is that the fun isn’t contained within the city limits.
 You can drive less than an hour out of town and experience awesome things.
 Have you been to the original Salt Lick in Driftwood, Hamilton Pool in Dripping Springs or Gruene Hall in Gruene?